Standing watch over the village of the same name, Corfe Castle is an iconic and striking ruin, synonymous with the Isle of Purbeck.

 Its name is also believed to have been derived from the ’cutting’, or ‘gap’, between the two Purbeck hills where it is situated (which are also fantastic walking routes).

 Today, you can soak up the stories of betrayal, battles and bargaining as you walk around the impressive Purbeck stone de

-fences, gatehouses and baileys of the castle that was once a royal residence as far back as King Alfred the Great, when he defended the Kingdom of Wessex against the Vikings.
+fences, gatehouses and baileys of the castle that was once home to royalty – as far back as King Alfred the Great’s time, when he defended the Kingdom of Wessex against the Vikings.